Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-5-release-notes.md

 	    -   Reset the perspective.
             In the Tizen Studio menu, select Window > Perspective > Reset Perspective
 	    -   After updating to the Tizen Studio 2.0, run the *eclipse.exe -clean -clearPersistedState* command.
 Then launch the Tizen Studio normally.
-	-   You can create unit tests for Tizen 2.3.2 and higher version projects only.
-Now the Tizen Studio does not support unit testing for older versions.
+	-   You can create unit tests only for Tizen 2.3.2 and later version projects.
+Currently, Tizen Studio does not support unit tests for the earlier versions.
 -	Web IDE
 	-   The preview tab in the Web Page Editor sometimes does not appear properly.
 Use an alternative feature, named Web SDK HTML Editor, which has enhanced features compared to the Web Page Editor.
 Instead of the preview tab in the Web Page Editor, use the preview feature **Ctrl + 4** of the Web SDK HTML Editor.
 	-   In RDS (Rapid Development Support) mode, the web unit test result is not updated.